bavadeve/GettingData/codeBook.md

 #### ID variables:
 - subject: subjectID
 - activity: performed activity ("WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING")
-- set: whether the data was gathered from the test or train session
+- session: whether the data was gathered from the test or train session

 #### Value variables
 The features selected for this database come from the accelerometer and gyroscope